lsst-sqre/sqr-088/index.md

    Some possible examples are a lightweight Python-only container, a machine-learning-oriented container customized to the needs of a particular science collaboration, or a kernel maintained by a non-Rubin mission who adopted our platform.

 2. During operations, we have a complex backwards compatibility story.
-   We are required to make available kernels based on up to 3-year-old versions of the science pipelines; however we do not want to be locked into deploying 3-year-old versions of the service.
+   We are required to make available kernels based on up to three-year-old versions of the Rubin Science Pipelines.
+   We do not, however, want to be locked into deploying three-year-old versions of the service.

-3. Sharing a Python execution environment between the user's kernel and the JupyterLab server means that the user can customize their environment in ways that break the JupyterLab server, thus locking themselves out of the service (this has already happened to one user during the Preview phase).
+3. Sharing a Python execution environment between the user's kernel and the JupyterLab server means that the user can customize their environment in ways that break the JupyterLab server, thus locking themselves out of the service.
+   This has already happened to one user during the Preview phase.
-   While we provide them with the capability to reset their environment to resolve this, it can lose them other customizations and creates unnecessary user support load.
+   Although we provide them with the capability to reset their environment to resolve this, the reset creates unnecessary user support load and may lose other customizations.

-4. The Science Pipelines conda environment adopts new versions of Python relatively slowly, but newer versions of Python are often helpful for the Rubin Science Platform service layer.
+4. The Science Pipelines Conda environment adopts new versions of Python relatively slowly, but newer versions of Python are often helpful for the JupyterLab service layer.
-   For example, we recently wanted to use {py:meth}`pathlib.Path.walk` in the JupyterLab startup code, which requires Python 3.12, but the Science Pipelines conda environment was still using Python 3.11.
+   For example, we recently wanted to use {py:meth}`pathlib.Path.walk` in the JupyterLab startup code, which requires Python 3.12, but the Science Pipelines Conda environment was still using Python 3.11.
-   It is likely that the Science Pipelines conda environment will become even more conservative once we enter operations.
+   It is likely that the Science Pipelines Conda environment will become even more conservative once we enter operations.

-We have been aware of these issues for some time; recent developments such as the recent switch of the Science Pipelines container from CentOS to AlmaLinux and the approach of Data Preview 1 presented a timely opportunity to replace this architecture with a new one that is better matched to our future needs.
+We have been aware of these issues for some time.
+Recent developments such as the recent switch of the Science Pipelines container from CentOS to AlmaLinux and the approach of Data Preview 1 presented a timely opportunity to replace this architecture with a new one that is better matched to our future needs.

 ## Nomenclature

-Within the context of this tech note, we refer to two Python distributions: the "JupyterLab Python" responsible for providing the UI and browser-specific components to the Lab user, and the "Payload Python", packaged as a Jupyter kernel, which provides the Python environment that executes the user's notebook and can be used by the user from an interactive shell for many purposes, including installing their own packages for use in their notebooks.
+Within the context of this tech note, we refer to two Python distributions: the "JupyterLab Python" responsible for providing the UI and browser-specific components to the Lab user, and the "payload Python", packaged as a Jupyter kernel, which provides the Python environment that executes the user's notebook and can be used by the user from an interactive shell for many purposes, including installing their own packages for use in their notebooks.
 There will likely be non-core-Python components that must be common to both (see below), but in general the contents of these different Python environments can and should be largely disjoint.

-For the context of this technote, the nublado payload is explicitly a Python environment.
+For the context of this technote, the Nublado payload is explicitly a Python environment.
 Non-Python payloads are a future possibility, but are outside the scope of this tech note as we have no immediate plans to support them.

 ## Proposed architecture